 Q: Can I put my running belt in the washing machine?

 A: In many cases, yes.
-But in cases where the material has been treated to repel water it may be inadvisable to put it in the machine.
-The smartest thing to do is to read the care instructions that come with the belt and clean it as directed.
+But in cases where the material has been treated to repel water, it may be inadvisable to put it in the machine.
+The smart thing to do is to read the care instructions that come with the belt and clean it as directed.

-Today’s best running belts are fashioned from lightweight durable materials that are water resistant or waterproof and will stand the test of time.
+Today’s best running belts are made of lightweight, durable materials that are water-resistant or waterproof and will stand the test of time.
 And they’re available in a mind-boggling array of styles and colors.
 So there’s one that’s bound to tickle your fashion fancy.